 If you ask me, “What are we going to eat today in Nepal?”
 All I can imagine are exciting varieties of Nepalese food.
-These Nepali dishes have the power to turn me completely indecisive because they are all successful to salivate my tongue.
-Perhaps the only thing in the world that one can never tire of is food.
-Besides, food to sustain life is most likely to be the underrated definition in Nepal.
+Nepali dishes have the power to turn people completely indecisive because they are all successful in salivating everyone’s tongue.

 Food culture in Nepal is the center of attraction, a celebration of bonding and the way of life.
-Nepali Dishes is the mix of culture and ethnicity, a drop of love, a specialty of life.
-The food taste varies in Nepal under topsoil conditions, seasons, temperature, geography, and ethnicity.
+Nepali Dishes are a mix of culture and ethnicity, a drop of love, a specialty of life.

 Even an auspicious tradition is to feed a child after completing certain months known as “Annaprashan” to start the weaning period.
 To sum up, making unique Nepali dishes is the heritage that is being handed over from generation to generation.

 So, you might guess a part of food in celebration of life.
 If you are a foodie, then welcome to Nepal to explore authentic traditional Nepali dishes.

 Get ready to experience the ambiance of Newari, Thakali to other Nepalese food influenced by Indian, Tibetan, and Chinese cuisines.
 Here is a list of Top 10 famous Nepalese food you must try during your visit to Nepal.

 Famous Traditional Nepali Food Recipes